LlmDl/SponsorPlugins/TownyCaptureSites.md

 `%townycapturesites_capture_site_time_remaining_SITENAMEHERE%` - Displays the amount of time remaining on the specified CaptureSite's after-battle cooldown.

 #### Events

+CaptureSiteCapturedNoContestEvent - thrown when a CaptureSite is taken over with no battle (no defender.)

 CaptureSiteCapturedEvent - thrown when a CaptureSite is taken by an attacker.